Darning And Sewing| What & How Do They Differ From Each Other?

 Darning Patterns

 1. Swiss Darning (or Duplicate Stitch) – Used mainly for knitting, this technique involves duplicating the stitches in the surrounding area to make a seamless repair.
+This is as helpful as darning linen.

 2. Surface Darning Stitch Pattern – For smaller holes, you can use a simple running stitch back and forth to cover the hole with a series of parallel threads.